UltimatePancake/Pancake-Cogs/README.md

 **Made these cogs with my own server in mind and cannot guarantee they will work.**

+**These are also pretty much just simple joke cogs to entertain friends.
+Not meant to be taken too seriously as a development effort.**

 If reported though, I will try my best to fix it for you... when I have time.